cneverett/BoltzmannCollisionIntegral.jl/docs/src/index.md

 `BoltzmannCollisionIntegral.jl` is a package for the evaluation of the Boltzmann collision integral for binary interactions of arbitrary momentum and anisotropic particle distributions using a method of momentum discretisation and Monte-Carlo integration.

-The code now also includes a module for the evaluation of synchrotron emissions, with details found in [synchrotron](@ref).
+The code now also includes a module for the evaluation of synchrotron emissions, with details found in [Synchrotron Radiation](@ref).

 The evaluation of the collision integral is of great use when studying kinetic system.
 The evolution of particle distributions ``f(x^\mu,\boldsymbol{p})`` within such a system is dictated by the collisional relativistic Boltzmann equation ([Everett+Cotter 2024](https://doi.org/10.1093/rasti/rzae036)):
 ```math